polcak/jsrestrictor/website/README.md

 To make a local copy of the web site, follow these steps:

 1. Install the dependencies with `make install`
-2. Generate the site with `make html`
+2. Generate the site with `make build`
 3. Run the local webserver with `make serve` and go to `http://localhost:8000` in your browser